rennier/Google-Project-Management/README.md

 Developing a comprehensive project charter using research and relevant documentation.<br>
 Determining quality standards and evaluate against those standards to ensure that the project is achieving the required level of quality.<br>
 Developing effective stakeholder reports by applying storytelling strategies to describe data.<br>
-Preparing for job interviews and gain a competitive edge by learning AI skills you can apply to your work.<br>
+Preparing for job interviews and gain a competitive edge by learning AI skills you can apply to your work.

 **Directory Structure<br>**
 <h1></h1>